0xAX/linux-insides/Booting/linux-bootstrap-6.md

 Introduction
 --------------------------------------------------------------------------------

 This is the sixth part of the `Kernel booting process` series.
-In the [previous part](linux-bootstrap-5.md) we have seen the end of the kernel boot process.
-But we have skipped some important advanced parts.
+In the [previous part](linux-bootstrap-5.md) we took a look at the final stages of the Linux kernel boot process.
+But we have skipped some important, more advanced parts.

-As you may remember the entry point of the Linux kernel is the `start_kernel` function from the [main.c](https://github.com/torvalds/linux/blob/v4.16/init/main.c) source code file started to execute at `LOAD_PHYSICAL_ADDR` address.
-This address depends on the `CONFIG_PHYSICAL_START` kernel configuration option which is `0x1000000` by default:
+As you may remember, the entry point of the Linux kernel is the `start_kernel` function defined in the [main.c](https://github.com/torvalds/linux/blob/v4.16/init/main.c) source code file.
+This function is executed  at the address stored in `LOAD_PHYSICAL_ADDR`. and depends on the `CONFIG_PHYSICAL_START` kernel configuration option, which is `0x1000000` by default:

 ```
 config PHYSICAL_START